spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-all,start
 ```

+**Notes**:

-The shortcut commands with `just` program are also available: `just run-tags install-all,start` or `just run-tags setup-all,start`
+- The shortcut commands with `just` program are also available: `just run-tags install-all,start` or `just run-tags setup-all,start`

   `just run-tags install-all,start` is useful for maintaining your setup quickly when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just run-tags setup-all,start`, or these components will still remain installed.
 For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)

-**Note**: without setting up [server delegation](howto-server-delegation.md) to `matrix.example.com`, your user identifiers will be like `@user:matrix.example.com`.
+- Without setting up [server delegation](howto-server-delegation.md) to `matrix.example.com`, your user identifiers will be like `@user:matrix.example.com`.
 This is equivalent to having an email address like `bob@mail.company.com`, instead of just `bob@company.com`.

 ### I don't use the base domain for anything.
 How am I supposed to set up Server Delegation for Matrix services?